 - Jail food and commissary

 - Other Inmates.

 - Gang activity

 To search for this information, you have to do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Did you search online or did you make a phone call to the Jackson County courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the Jackson County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records, and your comments could make it easier for others.